Highlights

 Continue an hour north to Bamburgh, a gorgeous coastal village on the northern stretch of Northumberland's dramatic coastline.
 It's impossible not to be awed by the magnificent Bamburgh Castle, which stands on a 180-foot (55 m) high basalt crag with spectacular views of the surrounding countryside.
 Steeped in history, the castle dates back 1,400 years to its time as a fortress when Bamburgh was the center of the largest kingdom in England.
 Today, it's one of the largest inhabited castles in the country and has been wonderfully restored by the Armstrong family.

 With such a rich history, it's easy to overlook the natural wonders of the island, which is home to a number of sea birds and unusual coastal flowers.
-Take in the beautiful surroundings as you make your way to the 16th-century castle, built in 1550 by the Tudors, to defend the realm against Catholic invasion and an attack from Scotland.
-Stroll the monastic remains of the priory, founded by St. Aidan in 635 CE, before heading back to the mainland and settling in Bamburgh for the evening.
+Take in the beautiful surroundings as you make your way to the 16th-century castle, built in 1550 by the Tudors to defend the realm against Catholic invasion and an attack from Scotland.
+Stroll the monastic remains of the priory, founded by St Aidan in 635 CE, before heading back to the mainland.

-Day 5: Farne Islands Boat Tour, Dunstanburgh Castle, Drive to Edinburgh & Depart
+Day 6: Farne Islands Boat Tour, Dunstanburgh Castle & Depart

 This morning, it's a quick five-minute drive to the little fishing village of Seahouses, where there are daily boat tours to the Farne Islands.
 Declared by Sir David Attenborough as his favorite place to see nature in the UK, this archipelago is home to marine wildlife, including puffins, dolphins, seals, and porpoises.
 Tour the islands and look out for the colony of gray or Atlantic seals, which can often be seen lazing on the rocks or peering inquisitively above the sea.

-This northeast coastal stretch has many magnificent walks, and if you want to fit in one more before you leave, head 30 minutes south to Craster.
+This northeast coastal stretch has many magnificent walks, and after stopping to explore the town and grab a bite to eat, head south to Craster.
 Stroll the beautiful cliffside walk to Dunstanburgh Castle, one of the largest surviving medieval castles built by Earl Thomas of Lancaster in 1313.
 Navigate the vast ruins and take time to visit the tremendous twin-towered keep.
-Then it's time to say your goodbyes as you get back on the road and drive two hours north to Edinburgh—where you can continue your adventures or drop off your rental car and catch your departing flight.
-Safe travels!
+Make your way back to Bamburgh, where you can continue your adventures or return to York for your departure.